1V-LSD

 1V-LSD, also known as 1-valeryl-LSD or by the nickname Valerie, is a psychedelic drug of the lysergamide family related to lysergic acid diethylamide (LSD).
 It is an analogue of LSD and is thought to act as a prodrug of LSD.

-1V-LSD has been sold online until an amendment to the German NpSG was enforced in 2022 which controls 1P-LSD and now 1cP-LSD, 1V-LSD and several other lysergamides.
+The drug has been encountered as a novel designer recreational drug.

+Use and effects

+1V-LSD has been sold in the form of blotter containing 150 μg per tab.
+Its effects are said to be comparable to 100 to 120 μg 1P-LSD or 1cP-LSD, but with a longer duration.
+On the other hand, other sources report that 1V-LSD has a shorter duration than LSD of 6 to 8 hours.

 Pharmacology

 Pharmacodynamics

 As demonstrated with other N-acylated derivatives of LSD, 1V-LSD is believed to serve as a prodrug for LSD but may also act directly as a weak partial agonist at the serotonin 5-HT_{2A} receptor.

 A head-twitch response assay in mice found that 1V-LSD has a similar potency to 1P-LSD and 1cP-LSD, with behavioral effects also closely resembling these structural analogs.

 Chemistry

 Synthesis

 1V-LSD is the condensation product of valeric acid (pentanoic acid) and LSD, where the valeroyl group is substituted on the NH position of the indole moiety.